cjimti/imti/content/post/2018-03-01-kubernetes.md

 `kubectl label pods <pod> mylabel=fun` | Add a new label to a pod `kubectl run -i --tty alpine --image=alpine --restart=Never --sh` | Run a shell in a pod

+## Port Forwarding / Local Development

+Check out [kubefwd](https://github.com/txn2/kubefwd) for a simple command line utility that bulk forwards services of one or more namespaces to your local workstation.

 [Kubernetes Basics]: https://kubernetes.io/docs/tutorials/kubernetes-basics/